Samir692/leetcode/README.md

 Solutions to LeetCode problems using Java language mostly.
 The repository focuses on blind 75 problems.

 Some problems might be solved in Python.
+The repository is designed to help developers prepare for their technical interview